EinStack/geps/proposals/0005-fallback-rounting.md

 ## Future Work

-- Cost- and performance-based routing is out of scope for Glide MVP, but could be brought on later on
+- Cost- and performance-based routing is out of scope for Glide MVP, but could be brought on later on.
+An example could be a use of budgets as weights to determine what portion of traffic each model should serve.
 - Streaming model responses & model that accept streaming input (e.g. STT models) are out of scope right now, but will be considered in the future